Best Bedroom Locks to Help Maintain Your Privacy

 Privacy Door Knob Style Bedroom Locks

 These are a very popular choice for many home owners.
-We have included an image below so as you can see the type of lock we are discussing here.

 These are good for a few reasons.
 First of all they do look really well on the door and they are fairly easy to fit.
 You normally find these on bathroom doors but they can also be used on bedroom doors.